How to Pay for Rehab for Drug or Alcohol Addiction

 When you are struggling with a substance use disorder, one of your first thoughts might be how to pay for rehab.
-This is a natural concern for many since they’re not sure if health insurance covers the cost of rehab.
+This is a natural concern for many, since people are not sure whether health insurance covers the cost of rehab.
 However, whether you are paying for treatment with insurance or not, there are plenty of payment options that will help defray the cost of addiction rehab services.
 Insurance and costs should not prevent you from seeking the recovery that will put you on the path to greater health and well-being.

-Given the many types of addiction treatment rehab programs and facilities, you have a good chance of finding a payment arrangement that is right for you.
-Finding the best treatment program and payment option can give you greater peace of mind knowing you are moving forward with your recovery.
+Given the many types of addiction treatment rehab programs and facilities available, you have a good chance of finding a payment arrangement that is right for you.
+Finding the best treatment program and payment option can give you greater peace of mind knowing that you are moving forward with your recovery.

 - Inpatient treatment.
 This type of addiction treatment is available for patients who need 24-hour supervision by medical and mental health care staff.
 It is conducted in a licensed facility, with a place to house the residents safely.1

 - Partial hospitalization treatment.
-Many patients may opt for partial hospitalization, similar to inpatient, but you can reside in your own home at night.2
+Many patients may opt for partial hospitalization, which is similar to inpatient treatment, but you can reside in your own home at night.2

 - Outpatient treatment.
 If an individual does not require 24/7 care, they can participate in a standard outpatient program.3

 - Intensive outpatient treatment.
 An intensive outpatient program offers treatment on a regular basis throughout the week, providing several hours of behavioral therapy.3

 So how much does rehab cost?
 When considering the cost of addiction treatment, you need to factor in the many variables that go into a substance abuse program.
 Some of these factors include the severity of your condition, what substances you were taking, what type of program you will need, and how long you will need treatment for.
 Other issues that are shown to impact costs include:4

 - Larger treatment programs usually have lower costs per client.